Deep learning reveals hidden interactions in complex systems: Dataset Details

-In the case of CS, there is a problem of unbalanced labels since not every sample has full 10-step (5s) trajectories, as mentioned in the main manuscript.
-Thus, we checked the number of agents present at certain steps and calculated a weighted loss to strengthen the effect of cases with fewer birds (typically, the case of higher time step has a smaller number of constituent since many trajectories end early.).
+In the CS case, there is a problem with unbalanced labels since not every sample has full 10-step (10 s) trajectories, as mentioned in the main manuscript.
+Thus, we checked the number of agents present at certain steps and calculated a weighted loss to strengthen the effect of cases with fewer birds (typically, the case of a higher time step has a smaller number of constituents since many trajectories end early).

 AgentNet for CS was trained with 530 sets of bird trajectories that spanned 300 frames each, split into 10 time steps.
-Since every trajectory starts and ends at a different time steps, we take an average of bird displacement error where its own starting point is regarded as time step 0.
-For instance, if the trajectory of bird 1 spans from time step 0 to 3 and the ones of bird 2 spans from 4 to 6, error calculated at bird 1, step 2 and bird 2, step 6 will be samely treated as displacment error at time step \textit{2} since both steps are 2nd steps with respect to their own starting point.
-Also, since there were trajectories only lasted 2 time steps ($=1.0\text{s}$), we cannot apply linear regression for those trajectories.
-Instead, we linearly extrapolated the trajectories by employing given velocity at first time step.
+Since every trajectory starts and ends at different time steps, we take an average of bird displacement error where its starting point is regarded as time step 0.
+For instance, if the trajectory of bird 1 spans from time step 0 to 3 and the one of bird 2 spans from 4 to 6, the error calculated at bird 1, step 2 and bird 2, step 6 will be treated the same as the displacement error at the time step \textit{2} since both steps are 2nd steps to their starting point.
+Also, since there were trajectories only lasting 2 time steps ($=1.0 \text{s}$), we cannot apply linear regression for those trajectories.
+Instead, we linearly extrapolated the trajectories by employing the given velocity at the first time step.
 Also, we intentionally scaled the input data by multiplying $0.1$ for every variable to stabilize the training while preserving the relative difference of variable magnitude.